asyncvlsi/act/CONTRIBUTING.md

 (with thanks to the [Ruby on Rails](https://github.com/rails/rails) guide from which this borrows heavily)

+### **Is this a build issue?***

+* Please be sure to follow the exact build instructions in the [README](https://github.com/asyncvlsi/act).
+* Check the [.circleci](https://github.com/asyncvlsi/act/tree/master/.circleci) to see how to build ACT on a clean installation of a few OS variants.
+Any commits to the master branch are automatically built on those variants.
+If the current ACT build is not passing, then the developers are already working on the issue so please don't open one.
+* If you have an operating system that differs substantially from a standard Unix platform, please start a discussion on our [Mattermost site](http://avlsi.csl.yale.edu/act/doku.php) on the developer channel rather than opening an issue.
+* Please note that if the developers do not already have access to a machine with your specific configuratioln, it will be difficult for them to be able to replicate your problem.

 ### **Did you find a bug?**

 * **Ensure the bug was not already reported** by searching on GitHub under [Issues](https://github.com/asyncvlsi/act/issues).